aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to ODS in C++ Applications" h2="Convert SVG to ODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting SVG to ODS is a useful process for those who need to work with data in a spreadsheet format.
+SVG (Scalable Vector Graphics) is a vector image format that is widely used for creating and displaying graphics on the web.
+ODS (OpenDocument Spreadsheet) is a file format used for storing and exchanging data in a spreadsheet format.
+Converting SVG to ODS allows users to work with the data in a spreadsheet format, making it easier to analyze and manipulate.

-Converting SVG to ODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to ODS.
+<h2>How Aspose.Total Helps for SVG to ODS Conversion</h2>

+Aspose.Total for C++ is a file format automation library that makes it easy to convert SVG to ODS.
+The process is a simple two-step process.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to ODS.
+Aspose.Total for C++ provides a comprehensive set of APIs that make it easy to convert SVG to ODS.
+The APIs are easy to use and provide a high level of accuracy and reliability.
+Aspose.Total for C++ also provides a range of other features such as support for a wide range of file formats, support for multiple languages, and support for a variety of platforms.
+Aspose.Total for C++ makes it easy to convert SVG to ODS quickly and accurately.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}